Translated from the Swedish, cleaned up, put in a nice green folder and sent to the BBC by MICHAEL PALIN and TERRY JONES

 Letting Rip: Making Ripping Yarns

-After television series Monty Python's Flying Circus (1969-1974) ended Michael Palin was looking for a new project to work on.
-He was approached by producer Terry Hughes who wanted to commission a half-hour variety show special that Michael Palin would host, but uninterested Palin instead chose to write a spoof public school story in the vein of Tom Brown's Schooldays (1857).
-Allowed to proceed, Palin began writing it on 29 May, 1975 and in early June decided to allow his long-term writing partner Terry Jones, who plays a teacher, to help him tighten and improve the script.
+After television series Monty Python's Flying Circus (1969-74) ended, Michael Palin was looking for a new project to work on.
+He was approached by producer Terry Hughes who wanted to commission a half-hour variety show special that Michael Palin would host.
+Uninterested, Palin instead offered a spoof public school story in the vein of Tom Brown's Schooldays (1857).
+Allowed to proceed, Palin began writing it on 29 May, 1975.
+In early June he decided to allow his long-term writing partner Terry Jones to help him tighten and improve the script.
 Location filming took place at Milton Abbas School in Dorset with 16mm film used on location but indoor scenes recorded on videotape.
-Palin described making this series in his diary as
+In his diary, Palin described making this series as:

-Following Tomkinson's Schooldays a series was commissioned of other spoofs, with the planned series titled Ripping Yarns after a similarly-titled book, Ripping Tales, owned by Terry Jones that had been a present from Palin.
-The series was to spoof the typical boys' own adventure stories.
+Following Tomkinson's Schooldays, a series was commissioned and titled Ripping Yarns after a similarly-titled book, Ripping Tales, owned by Terry Jones, that had been a gift from Palin.
+The series was to spoof the typical Boys' Own adventure stories.

-Initially there was tension in the working relationship between Jones and Palin, with the BBC and Palin keen to make the show his while Jones wanted increasingly greater creative input but without appearing on screen.
-On the strength of the positive reviews of Tomkinson's Schooldays in January 1976, the BBC was able to pre-sell the series to American television companies before the episodes had been made in order to get the money required for filming, though the BBC in their urgency to sign the show to PBS were unable to later accept a potentially more lucrative offer from ABC.
-Palin recorded this in his diary with the words,
+Initially there was tension in the working relationship between Jones and Palin, with the BBC and Palin keen to make the show his, while Jones wanted increasingly greater creative input but without appearing on screen.
+On the strength of the positive reviews of Tomkinson's Schooldays in January 1976, the BBC was able to pre-sell the series to an American television company before the episodes had been made in order to get the money required for filming, though the BBC in their urgency to sign the show to PBS were unable to later accept a potentially more lucrative offer from ABC.
+Palin recorded this in his diary with the words:

 Following the pilot two series were made, with a break between in which Palin and Jones co-wrote Monty Python's Life of Brian with their fellow Pythons as well as Palin appearing in Terry Gilliam's Jabberwocky and Eric Idle's Beatles-spoof The Rutles.